LennartH/advent-of-code/2024/README.md

 about how these kind of problems can be solved in SQL.
 I chose DuckDB because it's [easy to setup](https://duckdb.org/why_duckdb#simple), [reasonably fast](https://duckdb.org/why_duckdb#fast) and has some [nice QoL features](https://duckdb.org/docs/sql/dialect/friendly_sql).

-- I did the previous years in TypeScript using a [template](../template/typescript/day-{{day}}_{{title}}/index.test.ts) with separate tests for example and real input for both parts and tried to replicate something similar for my SQL template, which is probably not a common use case.
-I found a [somewhat comparable setup](../template/duckdb/day-{{day}}_{{title}}/solution.sql) using variables and some utility functions, but it definetely adds some bloat.
 - DuckDB also has some unusual features (e.g. [MACROs](https://duckdb.org/docs/sql/statements/create_macro),
 [list comprehensions](https://duckdb.org/docs/sql/functions/list#list-comprehension) and [lambdas](https://duckdb.org/docs/sql/functions/lambda)),
 but using those felt like cheating, so I tried to limit their usage as much as possible (except for troubleshooting/debugging).